mvaled/mvaled-github-io-sources/content/2025/reviving-this-blog.rst

 are some positive reports about it being fairly accessible, even for people with dyslexia.

+For font in the logo I initially used Cinzel only to discover that it has no glyphs for the braces or the universal quantifier.
+I decided to switch to *Libertinus Math* which keeps a bit of the elegance of Cinzel (albeit diminished) and have glyphs for all the symbols I use.

 For the font size, I went big.

 I find myself very often reading with a 120% zoom.
 I'm slightly shortsighted